sleak-lbl/weekly-emails/items/curtailment.md

 ### NERSC Operations Continue, with Minimal Changes

-Alameda County, California, where NERSC is located, remains under public health order restrictions.
-Upon the reopening of the California economy tomorrow, we do not anticipate substantial changes to our operations, as we continue to balance local, state, and Department of Energy safety requirements.
+Berkeley Lab, where NERSC is located, is operating under public health restrictions.
 NERSC continues to remain open while following site-specific protection plans.
-We remain in operation as before, with the majority of NERSC staff working remotely for the foreseeable future, and only staff essential to operations onsite.
+We remain in operation, with the majority of NERSC staff working remotely, and only staff essential to operations onsite.
+We do not expect any significant changes to our operations until October at the earliest.

 You can continue to expect regular online consulting and account support as well as schedulable online appointments.
 Trainings continue to be held online.